IDEAL - Individual differences in early foreign language learning

 Project description

 The data for the study consists of visualisations drawn by the students, language tests as well as interviews with the students, their parents and their teachers.
 The project is carried out at the Department of Education at the University of Jyväskylä.
+The research project will increase our knowledge of individual language learning processes and help to develop teaching methods, materials and assessment in language teaching.
+The results will also help to develop language didactics in teacher education.

 Click on the link below to subscribe to the IDEAL newsletter.
 In the newsletter, we will keep you up to date with the latest news and research progress.
 Read the privacy policy of the newsletter below.